How To Get Rid Of Ice Burns

 What Causes Ice Burns?

-Putting ice or anything frozen on your skin for an extended period (several minutes) causes frostbite.
-Ice crystals grow in your skin cells as the cold temperature restricts blood flow in the affected area.
-This depletes the oxygen supply in the surrounding tissues and results in severe damage to the skin and underlying tissues, thus causing an ice burn.
+Putting ice or anything frozen on your skin for an extended period (several minutes) may cause frostbite.
+This occurs as ice crystals form within the skin cells, restricting the blood flow and damaging the cells.
+This can cause severe tissue damage and even necrosis if not treated properly.
+Applying ice for a longer period can also deplete the oxygen supply in the surrounding tissues, damaging deep skin layers and causing an ice burn.
 In that case, the only solution is to visit a doctor immediately.

 Some of the factors that lead to ice burns are: